compsult/MenuOptions/docs/source/SelectParams.rst

     'Height': 200

-.. _InitialValue:
+.. _InitialValueS:

 InitialValue
 ~~~~~~~~~~~~
     options: **{ 'ky' or 'val' : <value> }**

-    You can use InitialValue to set (or reset) an initial value
+    You can use InitialValue to set (or reset) an initial value.

     Note: you can use this to set the initial value (visible on the screen)
     or to set the key (the `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_) or both key and value.